Veterinary Surgical Technician

-Veterinary surgical technicians may find employment with large animal vets, small animal vets, equine vets, or exotic vets.
+Veterinary surgical technicians may find employment with large animal vets, small animal vets, equine vets or exotic vets.
 They may work in a variety of locations such as animal hospitals, veterinary clinics, zoos, aquariums, and research facilities.

-Education & Licensing
+Education and Licensing

-Vet clinics may place particular value on job candidates who hold surgical or anesthesia specialty certification, as these individuals will have the significant experience with surgical procedures that are required to achieve VTS certified status.
+Vet clinics may place particular value on job candidates who hold surgical or anesthesia specialty certification, as these individuals will have significant experience with surgical procedures required to achieve VTS certified status.
 The new VTS surgical certification should become increasingly important for job seekers in the veterinary surgical technician field.

 Benefits for veterinary technicians may include a variety of perks such as health and dental insurance, paid vacation days, a uniform allowance for scrubs, and discounts on veterinary care for their pets.